Get a $300 Bonus With This FanDuel Vermont Promo Code

-The best part is that you don't need to wait until Vermont sports betting launch day to take advantage of the FanDuel Vermont Promo Code.
+The best part is that you don't need to wait until Vermont's launch day to take advantage of the FanDuel Vermont Promo Code.
 You can stay ahead of the game by signing up for the FanDuel Vermont Promo Code today to secure its pre-live welcome offer that gives new users up to $300 in bonus bets.

 As long as you are a new Vermont bettor, physically located in Vermont, and at least 21 years old, you can activate the FanDuel Vermont Promo Code today to grab up to $300 in bonus bets to use on launch day.